Merkie/freespeech/README.md

 Many people requested to donate to the project.
 I'd first recommend you donate to the [Make A Wish](https://secure2.wish.org/site/SPageServer?pagename=donate_now&chid=100-000) charity as they gave my Sister, Della, a wish.
 If you feel inclined to donate to me and the development of this project, feel free to support me on [ko-fi](https://ko-fi.com/merkie).
 I am trying to buy myself a new computer as I am currently developing off my parent's laptop.
 Any money left over after expenses will go to Make A Wish.

+## Contributing

+Can find our source code on [Github](https://github.com/Merkie/freespeech).

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+When contributing, email me at archercalder@gmail.com.

 ## Installation